 I have lived in 6 rental apartments/houses over the last 10 years and with each one, I learned more about what to do to ensure I get my security deposit back from my landlord.

 Moving out of an apartment or other rental property can be stressful.
 Nothing eases that stress like receiving a fully refunded security deposit.
 Here are some great tips to ensure you get that cash back in your pocket…Where it belongs!

 How to get your deposit back from your landlord?

 1. Review Your Lease or Rental Agreement

-First thing is first!
-A few months before your lease it up, take a look at the lease agreement you signed.
+A few months before your lease is up, take a look at the lease agreement you signed.
 Understanding your lease agreement and all the rules and requirements are essential to getting your security deposit back.

 What are my obligations to the property?
 What is considered “normal wear and tear”?
 How many days’ written notice are required before moving out?
 Having a clear understanding of the things you are responsible for can go a long way.

 In the last lease that I was in, the requirements are that we give 45 days notice before we move.
 At first, I thought it was 30 days until I reviewed the lease.
 This was a mistake that cost me money after moving out.